Virginia Tech® home

 Facial hair:

 If worn, should be well-groomed.
-Observe men in your industry if you are unsure what's appropriate or are considering changing your look.
+Observe standards in your industry if you are unsure what's appropriate or are considering changing your look.

 Jewelry:

 Wear a conservative watch.
 If you choose to wear other jewelry, be conservative.
 Removing earrings is safest.
 For conservative industries, don't wear earrings.
-Observe other men in your industry to see what is acceptable.
+Observe standards in your industry to see what is acceptable.

 Details: